elokapina/middleman/README.md

 Normal discussion can happen in the management room.
 Only replies prefixed with `!reply` will be relayed back to the room it came from.

-Currently messages relayed between the rooms are limited to plain text.
+Currently, messages relayed between the rooms are limited to plain text.
 Images and other non-text messages will not currently be relayed either way.

 ## Development